arnaav11/LoginSystem/README.md

-This is a login system(Which is very bad and insecure) which made to learn python.
+This is a login system(Which is very bad and insecure) which I made to learn python.

 PLEASE DO NOT ACTUALLY USE THIS.
 I am putting this so i can get feedbacks from you guys.